Tampa Bay Rays say Opening Day is a "great day to arrest the killers of Breonna Taylor"

 Kentucky Attorney General Daniel Cameron is investigating the case, but activists and supporters of Taylor believe the investigation isn't moving fast enough.

+"Tonight, I join our 30 club baseball operations officials as they recognize, on behalf of our entire industry that systemic racism and inequality are devastating problems.
+That we can each do more to help.
+That baseball can do more as an institution.
+That Black Lives Matter and that we are united for change," he added.

+"This moment is a call to action to acknowledge the ills that exist, to show solidarity with the Black community in its efforts to end racism and injustice.
+We want to utilize the platform afforded by our game to be not only allies but active participants in social change."

-Pro-athletes, especially NBA players such as LeBron James, have kept Taylor's name in the spotlight.
+Pro-athletes, including NBA players such as LeBron James and Tobias Harris, have kept Taylor's name in the spotlight.
 The WNBA will allow players to wear Taylor's name on their jerseys, along with other victims killed in alleged acts of police brutality or racial violence.